survivejs/react-book/manuscript/04_implementing_notes.md

 ## Adding New Items to `Notes` list

 Adding new items to the notes list is a good starting point.
 To get started, we could render a button element and attach a dummy `onClick` handler to it.
-We will grow the actual logic into that.
+We will expand the actual logic into that.

 **app/components/App.jsx**